 - Think of the Children!

-- Torches and Pitchforks: It is how the townspeople's angry response to the "Bear Crisis", which they march on town hall:
+- Torches and Pitchforks: It is the townspeople's angry response to the "Bear Crisis", and they march on town hall:

 Mayor's Aide: Sir, an unruly mob is here to see you.